wazuh/wazuh-documentation/source/user-manual/binaries/tools/ossec-control.rst

 ossec-control
 =============

-It is a script to start, stop, configure, or check on the status of Wazuh processes. ossc-control can enable or disable client-syslog, database logging, agentless configurations, and debug mode.
+The ossec-control script is used to start, stop, configure, or check on the status of Wazuh processes.
+This script can enable or disable client-syslog, database logging, agentless configurations, integration with slack and pagerduty, and debug mode.

 +------------+---------------------------------------------+
 | Options    | Descriptions                                |